 Staying ahead of these trends will help you to use soundbites more effectively in the years to come.

-Tools like Apollo.io and Scrupp will likely play an increasingly important role in crafting and distributing effective soundbites.
+AI-powered content generation tools like DALL-E (for imagery) or ChatGPT (for text) will likely play an increasingly important role in crafting and distributing effective soundbites.

 As the pace of life continues to accelerate, soundbites will become even more important.
 People have less time and attention to spare.